gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Security Considerations {#sec-security-considerations}

-This document relies on the security considerations included in Section 7 of {{I-D.tiloca-core-multicast-oscoap}}, as to different management aspects related to OSCORE multicast groups:
+This approach described in this document leverages the following management aspects related to OSCORE multicast groups and discussed in different sections of {{I-D.tiloca-core-multicast-oscoap}}.

-* Management of group keying material (Section 7.2).
+* Management of group keying material (Section 3.1).
 This includes the need to revoke and renew the keying material currently used in the multicast group, upon changes in the group membership.
 In particular, renewing the keying material is required upon a new node joining the multicast group, in order to preserve backward security.
 The Group Manager is responsible to enforce rekeying policies and accordingly update the keying material within the multicast groups of its competence.

-* Synchronization of sequence numbers (Section 7.3).
-This concerns how a listener node that has just joined a multicast group can synchronize with the sender sequence number of multicasters in the same group.
-To this end, the new listener node performs a challenge-response with a multicaster node, leveraging the Repeat Option for CoAP.
+* Synchronization of sequence numbers (Section 6).
+This concerns how a listener node that has just joined a multicast group can synchronize with the sequence number of multicasters in the same group.

-* Provisioning of public keys (Section 7.4).
-This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository. {{sec-public-keys-of-joining-nodes}} of this specification leverages and builds on such considerations.
+* Provisioning and retrieval of public keys (Appendix C.2).
+This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.

-Further security considerations are (going to be) inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the CoAP-DTLS profile {{I-D.ietf-ace-dtls-authorize}} and the OSCOAP profile {{I-D.seitz-ace-oscoap-profile}} of ACE.
+Further security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the profiles of ACE {{I-D.ietf-ace-dtls-authorize}}, {{I-D.seitz-ace-oscoap-profile}}, and {{I-D.aragon-ace-ipsec-profile}}.

 # IANA Considerations {#sec-iana}